LaLeLu68/Amlogic_s905-kernel/Documentation/media/uapi/v4l/ext-ctrls-codec.rst

       stream is started and before the first decoding request is submitted
-    * the referenced context might be read by the kernel when a decoding request is submitted, and will be updated after the decoder is done decoding the frame ifthe V4L2_VP9_FRAME_FLAG_REFRESH_FRAME_CTX flag is set
+    * the referenced context might be read by the kernel when a decoding request is submitted, and will be updated after the decoder is done decoding the frame if the `V4L2_VP9_FRAME_FLAG_REFRESH_FRAME_CTX` flag is set.
-    * contexts will be read back by user space before each decoding request to retrieve the updated probabilities
+    * contexts will be read back by user space before each decoding request to retrieve the updated probabilities.
-    * userspace will re-initialize the context to their default values when a reset context is required
+    * userspace will re-initialize the context to their default values when a reset context is required.

     .. note::